burhanuddinbohra/JavaFootball2022/README.md

 ### Running the Program

 JavaFootball2022 is based on Java SE 18.
-To run the program, navigate to the cloned directory and execute the following command: javac Run.java
+To run the program,on cmd navigate to the cloned directory and then into the src folder and execute the following command: javac Run.java

 Then, you can run the program using the following command: